About Benefit Big Sky

 Our mission is to support initiatives in the Big Sky Community that benefit recreation, education, arts, environment, safety, public works, and infrastructure.

-Benefit Big Sky is a Big Sky Owners Association-initiated nonprofit based in Big Sky, Montana.
+Benefit Big Sky is 501c3 nonprofit based in Big Sky, Montana.
 Our top priorities include community, recreation, education, arts, environment, safety, public works, and infrastructure.
 We are focusing on three major projects right now that fall within four of our initiatives: sustainability, community, recreation, and safety.
-We have staff members at Big Sky Owners Association who work hard to write grants and obtain funding for our projects and programs.
-A good portion of this funding, meant for community programs and projects, also comes from the BSOA and the greater Big Sky area community.
+Our staff members and volunteer board members work hard to write grants and obtain funding through donations for our projects and programs.
+A good portion of this funding, meant for community programs and projects, also comes from the Big Sky Owners Association and the greater Big Sky area community.
 Our goal is to better the quality of life in our community, including Big Sky residents, seasonal workers, visitors, and employees.
 These projects have a little bit for everyone, and we encourage more folks to get involved with contributing to these initiatives to move these projects and programs forward.

 Our Mission